 Finish your data collection and complete any data analysis you need.
 RStats is available to assist with analysis.
 Some courses and programs require a formal written document or presentation.
 Be sure to check with your supervisor for your requirements.

 6. Present Your Research

 After all the work you've put into your project, it's time to let other people see it.
-Missouri State offers different places to present your research, including the CHHS Student Research Symposium, CNAS Undergraduate Research Day, and the undergraduate peer reviewed journal LOGOS.
+Missouri State offers different places to present your research, including the MCHHS Student Research Symposium, CNAS Undergraduate Research Day, and the undergraduate peer reviewed journal LOGOS.
 There are many other opportunities so keep an eye out for announcements.